 - 1 4-ounce can diced chills (scoop half into the sauce, reserve half for the finished mac n cheese)

-- Optional: 1 cup tortilla chips, fresh cilantro for topping
+- 1 cup tortilla chips (optional)

 - Boil macaroni according to package instructions.

-- In a medium skillet over medium-low heat, sautee onion and garlic in a bit of olive oil.
-Season with salt and pepper, stir and cook until soft and fragrant - about 7 minutes.
+- In a medium skillet over medium-low heat, sauté onion and garlic in a bit of olive oil.
+Season with salt and pepper, stir and cook until soft and fragrant – about 7 minutes.
 Set aside.

 - Add onions and garlic to a blender with remaining ingredients, omitting the tortilla chips and adding only half of the green chilies.
 Blend until smooth, using the “liquify” setting if you have it to get it really smooth.
 Otherwise just blend for up to a minute, scraping down sides as necessary, until smooth and creamy.

-- Drain the noodles, set aside and cover (with a towel).
+- Drain the noodles, set aside, and cover (with a towel).
 To the same pot you boiled the noodles in, add the cashew cheese and cook on low stirring frequently until slightly thickened.

 - Add the macaroni noodles to the cheese, along with the remaining green chilies and stir.
 Serve immediately, topping with crushed toasted tortilla chips and cilantro (optional).